-Other important variables, which show a high inclusion rate amongst most sites, yet often do not have a large impact concerning the coefficient values, are Roughness, TWI, Distance to Roads/Streams, Road/Stream Density and Frost Change Frequency.
+Other important variables which show a high inclusion rate amongst most sites yet often do not have a large impact concerning the coefficient values are roughness, TWI, distance to roads or streams, road or stream density, and frost change frequency.
 However, these variables were disregarded for some of the sites (low inclusion rates or even excluded completely).
-The coefficients' values may have a negative or positive correlation to shallow landslide points (SLS points), depending on the sites and the local conditions.
-Geology is important for most sites, while either sedimentary rocks and unconsolidated rocks are present at the sites or selected for the model from all available classes.
+The coefficients' values may have a negative or positive correlation to shallow-landslide points (SLS points), depending on the sites and the local conditions.
+Geology is important for most sites, while sedimentary rocks and unconsolidated rocks are either present at the sites or selected for the model from all available classes.
 Unconsolidated rocks are negatively correlated in most cases.
-They can often be found near the valley bottom in proximity to streams and lakes, which tend to be located outside of shallow landslide zones.
-Sedimentary rocks are positively correlated in most cases, but can also show a negative correlation, depending on the site.
+They can often be found near the valley bottom in proximity to streams and lakes, which tend to be located outside of shallow-landslide zones.
+Sedimentary rocks are positively correlated in most cases but can also show a negative correlation, depending on the site.